What are some alternative words for spring?

 Synonyms for spring

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term spring.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word spring.

 Synonyms: